Secure CheckoutPersonal information is secured with SSL technology.

 - Exercises conclude each chapter, making it an ideal tool for self-guided and quick study

-A secondary audience includes students at the graduate level taking related coursework in geology and cartography.
+Geologists (junior and seasoned professionals) and cartographers.
+Students at the graduate level taking related coursework in geology and cartography

 - Chapter 1.
 Geological Maps and Some Basic Terminology

 - Uniformitarianism (and its Limitations)

 - Stratigraphic Correlation

 - Initial Terminology for Lithology

 - Sedimentary Rocks